RetroKoH/S1Fixed/README.md

  Function: Adds stripe to Sonic's shoe for the sprites it's missing in (using Sonic 2's tiles)
  Date: 2024-06-18
  Modifies: artunc\Sonic.bin

+ Name: Rolling Jump Fix
+ Credit: RetroKoH
+ Function: Fixes a bug with landing in air from a rolling jump
+ Date: 2024-06-18
+ Modifies: _incObj/Sonic Jump.asm